pngu-pngu/Downstream-Business-Report/README.md

     Order to Cash Cycle Time Metric:
     Measures the days between the purchase to reporting after payment is collected.
     For the purpose of this dashboard, we are measuring the days between the ordered date and the invoice date.

+    Goals are kept in a separate SharePoint file.
+If the business wants to change its goals, it will not break the dashboard.

 ### Power Query